Are You Part Of The Skinny Fat Club?

 So, on that note, here are the 3 steps that you should take to stop being skinny fat once and for all.

 Step 1: Start Lifting Heavy Weights

-When you see guys at the gym lifting heavy weights, they are rarely the ones that you would describe as skinny fat.
+When you see people at the gym lifting heavy weights, they are rarely the ones that you would describe as skinny fat.

-Instead, it tends to be the guys doing lots of light sets of dumbbells or machine-based exercises.
+Instead, it tends to be the person doing lots of light sets of dumbbells or machine-based exercises.

 Yes, they may be working out hard – that is, doing set after set, and taking very little rest as they plow through their workouts.

 But they aren’t working out hard in the sense that they aren’t lifting heavy – and as readers of this blog know, lifting heavy weights is one of the most important components of building muscle (at least for people that aren’t taking steroids).